 - Use clause: Many lease agreements will incorporate a use clause to define the activity the tenant can engage in on the premises.
 These clauses are in place to protect the property from damage and limit the liability of the property owner.
 If possible, ask for a broad usage clause just in case the business expands into other activities.

 - Exclusivity clause: This is an important clause for retail businesses renting space in a commercial complex.
 An exclusivity clause will prevent a landlord from renting space to a competitor.

 - Assigning and subletting: Ask the landlord for the right to assign the lease or sublet the space to another tenant.
 This is an important term because the tenant is still responsible for paying the rent if the business fails or relocates, but with a assignment or sublet clause in place, the business can find someone else to cover the rent.

 - Compliance with the Americans with Disabilities Act (ADA): Under the ADA, if a business is open to the public and has more than 15 employees, the premises must be accessible to people with disabilities.
 The lease should determine who is responsible for making any necessary alterations to the property and who must pay for these changes.

 Commercial lease law is constantly changing and can be rather complicated for non-attorneys.
 If you have questions regarding commercial lease terms or other issues, or want to make sure you avoid problems before they arise, the assistance of a professional may help.
-Contact a local attorney for a free initial case review to discuss how they can help with your lease and other legal concerns.
+Contact a local business law attorney who can help with your lease and other legal concerns.